 - Period pieces

-- Themes, which each individual dream falling into one or more themes (you many see more than one recurring theme to your dreams)
+- Themes, which each individual dream falls into one or more themes (you may see more than one recurring theme to your dreams)

 The One-Off Dream